 Yes.
 I spent one year at the Athens School of Fine Arts before I graduated in Madrid.
-After that I got the feeling that I have to change something.
+After that I got the feeling that I had to change something.
 I came to Berlin in 2004.

 You are also working in New York?

 Yes, I am working together with Marc Straus gallery.
 I spent the last winter painting in a very nice studio in Brooklyn.
 I like the energizing effect of the city.
-So far the combination between being based in Berlin and being from time to time in New York offers me a great balance.
+So far the combination between being based in Berlin and then from time to time in New York offers me a great balance.

 Do you think that your work reflects the different cities where you live?

-I am sure, but I am no interested in finding out how it is reflected.
-Every new city offers me the possibility to get to know different people and circumstances while confronting me with its very unique recurrent aesthetic patterns.
+I am sure, but I am not interested in finding out how it is reflected.
+Every new city offers me the possibility to get to know different people and circumstances while confronting me with its unique recurrent aesthetic patterns.
 Every new experience demands me to remain awake and attentive.
 For me this is like biographical coffee.
 But, apart from that, I think that I carry a lot of my inspiration inside.